 Home Equity Conversion Mortgages (HECM) also known as reverse mortgages, can be used to convert the equity in your home into monthly income or lines of credit.

 The amount that can be borrowed depends on the age of the youngest borrower or non-borrowing spouse, the interest rate, other loan fees and the lesser of the appraised value of the home or FHA's mortgage limit for the area.
-Generally, the more valuable the home is, the older the borrowers are and the lower the interest, the more that can be borrowed.
+Generally, the more valuable the home is, the older the borrowers are, and the lower the interest rate, the more that can be borrowed.

 For more information on HUD's HECM mortgage visit the following websites:

 Home Equity Conversion Mortgages for Seniors: https://www.hud.gov/program_offices/housing/sfh/hecm/hecmhome

 To find a HUD-approved HECM Housing Counselor in your area visit:

 https://entp.hud.gov/idapp/html/hecm_agency_look.cfm; or through the Consumer Financial Protection Bureau (CFPB): or call 1-800-569-4287.

 To find an FHA-approved Lender: https://www.hud.gov/program_offices/housing/sfh/lender/lenderlist